 - You juggle an incredible number of tasks and recurring manual operations, greatly slowing down your request management

-- This brings an important amount of non-completed requests that gradually pile up in your helpdesk system.
+- This brings many non-completed requests that gradually pile up in your helpdesk system.

 - Your customers are becoming unhappy the longer it takes for their requests to be completed

 - Worse!
-Your resources use an unfit tool that’s not adapted for the user experience.
+Your resources use an unfit tool unsuitable for the user experience.

 - Even worse!
 Your resources do not want to know anything more about your software solutions and project.
-The knowledge transfer concept is not part of their vocabulary and they prefer to work in silos.
+The knowledge transfer concept is not part of their vocabulary; they prefer to work in silos.

-Bad request management of your internal demands as illustrated above can have disastrous consequences, going from a lower client satisfaction to an increase in costs and lower revenues.
+Bad request management of your internal demands, as illustrated above, can have disastrous consequences, going from lower client satisfaction to an increase in costs and lower revenues.
 So, how can we solve those issues plaguing your ticket management?

-We’ve identified a few practical questions to ask to improve your internal support and avoid to fall in the downwards spirals of bad service.
+We’ve identified a few practical questions to ask to improve your internal support and avoid falling into the downward spiral of bad customer service.

 Where do your tickets come from?